andrewp8/blockhouse_assignment_dashboard/README.md

 4. **API Integration**: The frontend communicates with the backend via `Axios` (or `fetch`), using environment variables from `.env.local` to set the API base URL.

-5. **Testing**: Both manual and automated tests were conducted to ensure proper frontend-backend communication and accurate data display.
+5. **Testing**: Tests were conducted to ensure proper frontend-backend communication and accurate data display.

 The approach focused on scalability, maintainability, and performance.